 While some road signs were similar to what you would see in the US, there are more different ones in the UK.
 For example, in the UK, they also have a national speed limit.
-Cars have a the limit of 60 mph on highways or 70 mph on a divided highway, or dual carriageway as they call it.
+Cars have a limit of 60 mph on highways or 70 mph on a divided highway or dual carriageway as they call it.
 So when it is the national speed limit, you will not see speed limit signs with numbers.
-Instead you will see white circular sign with a black stripe diagonally across it.
+Instead, you will see a white circular sign with a black stripe diagonally across it.

 Also, thank goodness I have not seen average speed cameras in the US.
 These have to be one of the most evil inventions of recent time.
 There is no escaping them.
 The cameras take a picture of your car when you enter the zone and then also when you exit.
 Then it calculates what your average speed was.
 I know getting cars to slow down saves lives but it really tests your patience when you are driving.
 Luckily, there are warning signs when you enter the area, so you can avoid the ticket, but you really can’t speed.
 You will also see regular speed cameras in the UK, but always with warning signs.
 In the US, you find the speed cameras well hidden.

 As you can see, there are some real differences with road trips in the US and in the UK.
 Have you ever done a road trip in another country?
 I would love to hear about your experience.